jgndev/jgndev/README.md

 ## AFK

 Away from keyboard I am a horseman, amatuer BBQ cook and hobby farmer.
-I love to be outdoors spending time with my family and animals.